Continuing Education Activity

 Tachycardia is the most common side effect; titrate dose to effect when treating bradydysrhythmia in patients with coronary artery disease.
 Atropine may precipitate acute angle glaucoma, pyloric obstruction, urinary retention due to benign prostatic hyperplasia, or viscid plugs in patients with chronic lung diseases.

-Overdose can lead to increased antimuscarinic side effects presenting with dilated pupils, warm, dry skin, tachycardia, tremor, ataxia, delirium, and coma.
+Overdose can lead to increased antimuscarinic side effects of dilated pupils, warm, dry skin, tachycardia, tremor, ataxia, delirium, and coma.
 In extreme toxicity, circulatory collapse secondary to respiratory failure may occur after paralysis and coma.
 Ten milligrams or less may be fatal to a child, while there is no known adult lethal dose.

 Treatment of overdose includes a short-acting barbiturate or diazepam as needed for convulsions or excitement.
 Avoid dosing for sedation as it can cause respiratory collapse.
 Physostigmine is useful as an antidote to treat delirium and coma.
 Repeat doses may be required as physostigmine has a shorter half-life.
 Monitor respiratory effort and supplement, if necessary.

 Atropine is a very useful drug to reverse bradycardia from many causes.
 It works immediately and is relatively safe when used at therapeutic doses.
 There are countless reports on the number of lives saved through the use of atropine in patients with bradycardia or organophosphate poisoning.
-[Level V]
+[Level 5]